 6.2.2.4.15 Assigned Token Identifiers

 The Assigned Token Identifiers parameter shall be mapped to the oneM2M-ATI Option.
-The format of the oneM2M-ATI option shall be represented as a sequence of lti-value:tkid-value pairs separated by a colon ':' and multiple pairs appended with '+' character.
+The format of the oneM2M-ATI option shall be represented as a sequence of lti-value:tkid-value pairs separated by a colon ':' and multiple pairs separated by a '+' character.

-EXAMPLE: The header looks as follows:
+EXAMPLE: The option looks as follows:

 oneM2M-ATI: lti-value1:tkid-value1 + lti-value2:tkid-value2 + …